cabol/nebulex/guides/Getting Started.md

 # Getting Started

 This guide is an introduction to [Nebulex](https://github.com/cabol/nebulex), a local and distributed caching tool for Elixir.
-Nebulex design and API are based on [Ecto](https://github.com/elixir-ecto/ecto), taking advantage of its flexible and pluggable architecture.
+Nebulex API is pretty much inspired by [Ecto](https://github.com/elixir-ecto/ecto), taking advantage of its simple interface, flexible and pluggable architecture.
 In the same way as Ecto, developers can provide their own Cache implementations.

+Additionally, Nebulex provides three adapter implementations built-in:

+  * Local Generational Cache - `Nebulex.Adapters.Local`
+  * Distributed Cache - `Nebulex.Adapters.Dist`
+  * Multilevel Cache - `Nebulex.Adapters.Multilevel`

 In this guide, we're going to learn some basics about Nebulex, such as setting, retrieving and destroying cache entries (key/value pairs).